MEDAL-IITB/Cell_detection-OCELOT/ocelot23algo/README.md

     return list(zip(xs, ys, class_id, probs))

 ```

+To guide participants with a real-world example, we provide a simple baseline algorithm that uses the U-Net architecture.
+For more details, please visit `ocelot23algo/user/unet_example/`.

 # Submitting to GC

 To submit your algorithm to the GC platform, you'll need to export the docker container with all the required ingredients to run your inference.
 We have three simple bash scripts that might be helpful for you.